Class Schedule

 ***COOPER STAFF, PLEASE USE YOUR COOPER EMAIL ADDRESS AND APPROPRIATE PROMO CODE WHEN REGISTERING***

-Cooper Employee: You must use your Cooper email address
+Cooper/Cooper Cape Employees: You must use your Cooper email address

-Cooper physicians/APP for Hybrid course: cooperprovider
+Cooper Physicians/APP for Hybrid course: cooperprovider

 **If you have not completed orientation and been issued a Cooper ID and email address, you must submit payment for the course.**